kevindoran/rl/notes.md

 * Fix glog usage.
 * Implement GPI
 * Sort out a propper design for transient Rewards (specifically, deal with their ids).
-* Break from the naming in (Sutton & Barto, 2018) of XXIterator to XXImprover as the former conflicts with the naming of iterators in c++.
 * Start to move code into cpp files, as the compile time is starting to get annoying.